Wood Stain Dry Time (Different Types & Speed Up Tips)

 How Long Should Stain Dry Between Coats?

-It takes wood stain 1 hour to dry enough for a re-coat.
-This gives the coating enough time to harden and become compact enough to support another coating over it.
+Wood stain takes around 1 hour to dry between coats.
+This gives the coating enough time to harden and become compact enough to support additional coatings.

-If you re-coat too soon, the finish will turn sticky or tacky.
-That’s because the solvent will be trapped between two layers and prevent both coatings from drying.
+The finish will turn sticky, tacky, or peel off if you re-coat too soon.
+That’s because the solvent will be trapped between two coatings and prevent them from drying.

 A coating is dry enough for a re-coat if: